suwuako/termato-timer/docs/README.md

 # physics-engine

+## settings/units
+we are using SI units (easiser) and for rendering and deciding what happens each second, we're gonna run calculations like minecraft (20 ticks per second, all calculations done per tick)

+## Rundown

 heres quick rundown of the physics engine - whenever a tomato is initialised, it is assigned an initial force defined in [constants.h](include/constants.h).
 They will also be affected by a constant gravitational force defined in [constants.h](../include/constants.h).
 When two